 The monstrous voice I had battled with for years… spitting against the filthiness of eating, the shame of appetite; those bullies and demons came roaring back….
 Anorexia has so often seemed to me something demonic, something foul squatting on my chest like the demon in Henry Fuseli’s Nightmare, or a raging Jabberwock.

 A predictable anorexic mindset (reinforced by the Voice) which again is full of irrational ideas about food.
-An example of typical anorexic thinking is:
+Examples of typical anorexic thinking:

 If I were to start eating again, I will never stop

 If I eat a piece of toast, I will gain 3 lbs